neurostuff/compose-docs/docs/tutorial/manual.md

 ## Meta-analysis specification

 You are finally ready to specify a meta-analysis!
+From the Project page, click **Proceed to Meta-Analysis** (top right of the StudySet card; see screenshot below) to open the specification wizard.

 ![start meta-analysis specification](/tutorial/proceed_meta_analysis.png)